-Three NGOs are collaborating on the Egyptian campaign for the Street Child World Cup: Hope Village, I the Egyptian and FACE for Children in Need.
+Three NGOs collaborated on the Egyptian campaign for the Street Child World Cup: Hope Village, I the Egyptian and FACE for Children in Need.

 Hope Village Society has, from 1988 to date, supported over 50,000 street boys, girls and young mothers.
 The organisation is passionate about delivering a holistic programme that aims to identify the root problems in society that lead children onto the streets as well as supporting those who live and work on the streets.
 Through an integrated programme that includes mobile units serving children on the street, day care reception centres, temporary and permanent housing, Hope Village Society works to change the future for street children in Egypt.